By Staff writer

 What’s one thing most people don’t know about you?

 I don’t think many people know about my interest in comic books.
 It connects me with my kids outside of work.
-The adventures of Tintin has to be one of my all-time favourites.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The adventures of Tintin has to be one of my all-time favourites.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.